johnsonhk88/AI-Bank-Statement-Document-Automation-By-LLM-And-Personal-Finanical-Analysis-Prediction/README.md

 ### Run Application
 1. For Development version:
-    go to dev folder run
+    go to dev folder run jupyter notebook code for development new model/techique
 2. For Application GUI version: running steamlit run apps.py for develop the application